Rockman-Blue/SANS-SEC504-CTF/2-issplaylist.com/issplaylist.com-Writeup.md

 * Challenge - Use the stolen cookie to access the admin page.
 Submit the flag.
 * Points - 5

 Now that I have the cookie for admin from the Cookie Theft challenge, I can use curl with the -b argument to specify a token and return the content of that page as if I were logging in as an administrator.
-In my attacker terminal, I ran a curl command to get access to the admin page.
+In my attacker terminal, I ran a curl command to get access to the hidden page from the Forced Browsing challenge.

-This returned the administrator page output.
+This returned the hidden page output.
 I scroll down to see the flag.

 ![Unauthorized-Access-1](https://github.com/user-attachments/assets/32a2744e-00b6-4bba-a965-428df3bed6e4)